splace/3d/2007/weekclock/readme.md

 ## Conversions to base 12 clock:

+- one full rotation:-
-- one rotation of the *Short* hand a week.
+	of the *Short* hand a week.
-- one rotation of the *Long* hand 1/7 day ~ 3.5 hours.
+	of the *Long* hand 1/7 day ~ 3.5 hours.
-- one rotation of *Thin* hand ~ 4 mins.
+	of the *Thin* hand ~ 4 mins.
-- move by a 'day' division for *Short* hand a day.
-- move by a 'day' division for *Long* hand ~ 0.5 an hour.
-- move by a 'day' division for *Thin* hand ~ 0.5 a minute.
+- rotation by a 'day' division:- of the *Short* hand a day. of the *Long* hand ~ half an hour. of the *Thin* hand ~ half a minute.
-- move by a triangle for *Short* hand ~ 3.5 hours. (as complete rotation of *Long* hand)
+- rotation by a triangle
-- move by a triangle for *Long* hand ~ 4 minutes. (as complete rotation of *Thin* hand)
-- move by a triangle for *Thin* hand ~ 5 secs.
+	of the *Short* hand ~ 3.5 hours. (same as full rotation of *Long* hand) of the *Long* hand ~ 4 minutes. (same as full rotation of *Thin* hand) of the *Thin* hand ~ 5 secs.

 ## Zero value

-because a day is divided by an odd number, midnight and midday can't both be with the long hand in the same place. here midday is chosen to be straight up and so is represented, digitally, by zero. this means midnight occurs with the long hand straight down.
+because a day is divided by an odd number, midnight and midday can't both be with the long hand in the same place. here midday is chosen to be straight up, digitally represented by zero.(not midnight) and midnight occurs with the long hand straight down.